For more info:

 ATMs in Italy

-The easiest an chepaest way to get and carry cash abroad, especially in Europe, is the same way you do at home: Simply use the ATM card linked to your home checking account to get Euros out of street corner ATMs.
+The easiest an cheapest way to get and carry cash abroad, especially in Europe, is the same way you do at home: Simply use the ATM card linked to your home checking account to get Euros out of street corner ATMs.

-ATMs (cash machines) look the same all around the world—even this one in Thailand—and any one that displays the stickers of all the major cards and networks will most likely accept your home bank cardATMs (cash machines) look the same in Italy and, indeed, all around the world—even this one in Thailand—and any one that displays the stickers of all the major cards and networks will most likely accept your home bank card.
 If your ATM card is on the MasterCard/Cirrus or Visa/Plus networks—and virtually all bankcards are, whether your local system is called Mac or Star or whatever (look for the name and symbol on the back of the card)—then you will be able to get cash out of Italian ATM machines.

-Just like at home, it will withdrawl the money directly from your checking account, convert it into Euros—at a more favorable exchange rate than you'd get changing cash or traveler's checks inside the bank at a teller window—and spit out Euros.
+Just like at home, it will withdrawal the money directly from your checking account, convert it into Euros—at a more favorable exchange rate than you'd get changing cash or traveler's checks inside the bank at a teller window—and spit out Euros.
 Couldn't be any easier.

 How to find ATMs in Italy